Decodeine/decodeine/README.md

 - 🔭 I’m currently working on a Ddos prevention project using python and machine learning [ddos/prevention](project is private for now)

-- 🌱 I’m currently learning *ethical hacking with heath adams*
+- 🌱 I’m currently learning *ethical hacking *

 - 👯 I’m looking to collaborate on [restaurant project](https://github.com/Decodeine/restaurant)